 Add Visual Appeal

-Did you know with 600 million users, Instagram is now the second largest social platform?
+Did you know with 600 million users in 2016 (and that has now grown to 1 billion monthly users) Instagram is now the second largest social platform?
 And with Pinterest and Snapchat growing too, all of these popular visually-driven platforms show no signs of slowing down anytime soon.
 In fact, this year Social Media Examiner found 41 percent of marketers claim visual marketing is the most important form of content for their business – more than blogging for the first time.

 For an easy way to renew your social media strategy, start incorporating more visual content – whether that is infographics, charts, quotes, product shots or even pics from around your office to showcase your company culture.